CANNABIS CORNER TRANSCRIPTS: March 17, 2015

 with poor work performance.
 Companies with drug testing actually have

-lower productivity over ones that don't, according to a 1998 study by
+lower productivity over ones that don't, according to a 1998 study

 Le Moyne College researchers.